-On Wednesday, August 17, 2016 the Michigan attorney general filed a civil lawsuit against Veolia Water North America Operating Services (Veolia) in relation to the company’s
+On Wednesday, August 17, 2016 the former Michigan attorney general filed a civil lawsuit against Veolia Water North America Operating Services (Veolia) which made baseless claims about the company’s work in Flint.
+Now the state’s newly elected attorney general is advancing additional groundless claims, once again relying on false information to fabricate a link between Veolia’s limited engagement and Flint’s circumstances.

 -- The official report from the Flint Water Advisory Task Force, commissioned by the Governor's office and completed after dozens of interviews, contained no reference to Veolia and assigned the company no blame or responsibility for the current crisis.